ruhi-std1305/Flight-Reservation-System_DBMS-Project/README.md

 - Basic understanding of SQL queries

 ---

+## 📁 File Structure
+flight-reservation-system/
+└── index.html  # Input interface
+└── execute.php  # SQL processing & output
+└── style.css   # UI styles and animations

+---

+📝 Notes
+-This is a *solo project* developed by *Me*

+- It serves both academic and learning purposes

+-Useful for students practicing SQL, normalization, and PHP-MySQL integration

+-Can be used as a base for DBMS practice or a mini admin system

+---

 🧠 Learning Outcome
 This project helped me understand database schema design, normalization (up to 3NF), relational query writing (JOIN, GROUP BY, Subquery), as well as frontend-backend integration using PHP and MySQL.

----
-## 📁 File Structure
-flight-reservation-system/
-├── index.html
-├── execute.php
-├── style.css